Eumorphia prostrata

 Eumorphia prostrata is a plant in the genus Eumorphia found in the eastern mountain regions of southern Africa, at an altitude of 1900–2730 m.
 It is distinguished by the silvery silky hairs that lie flat on its leaves.

 Description

-Euphorbia prostrata is similar to Eumorphia sericea, but is shorter, flatter, has shorter heads and rays, and a shinier and flattened coverage.
+Eumorphia prostrata is similar to Eumorphia sericea, but is shorter, flatter, has shorter heads and rays, and a shinier and flattened coverage.